Music Education (B.M.)

-- earn your K-12 music certification in Pennsylvania
+- Prepare to earn your K-12 music certification in Pennsylvania.

-- experience all of the benefits of our Apple Distinguished School, including an Apple Laptop and iPad for all full-time freshmen
+- Experience all of the benefits of our Apple Distinguished School, including a MacBook Air laptop for all traditional full-time freshmen.

 100% Placement for Seton Hill Music Education Graduates!

-All of Seton Hill’s May 2016 graduates moved forward by accepting scholarships and assistantships for graduate studies and/or positions as music educators in schools throughout the country.
+All of Seton Hill’s recent music education graduates have moved forward by accepting scholarships and assistantships for graduate studies and/or positions as music educators in schools throughout the country.
 Where will a degree in music education from Seton Hill take you?

 Seton Hill University's Music Program offers a full range of large and specialized ensembles, in which all music majors are involved.
 Most ensembles are also open to non-music majors.